-- Since the browser-based interface is a built-in component of the Alteon OS switch software, you do not have to install a separate interface program.
+Because the browser-based interface is a built-in component of the Alteon OS switch software, you do not have to install a separate interface program.
+The browser-based interface contains these features:

 - Two levels of password protection.

-- · User-friendly design.
+- User-friendly design.

-- The same configuration and monitoring functions as in the command-line interface (CLI). - Upgradeable upon the availability of future Alteon OS switch software updates.
+- The same configuration and monitoring functions as in the command-line interface (CLI).

+• Upgradeability upon the availability of future Alteon OS switch software updates.